Mike Stoops: Return to Oklahoma

 On January 11, 2012, Stoops returned to OU as co-defensive coordinator.
 He was to be teamed with Brent Venables, who shortly left to become the defensive coordinator at Clemson.
 Kish was soon after named as Oklahoma's linebackers coach.
 When his brother retired at the end of the 2016 season, Stoops was retained by his successor, Lincoln Riley.

 In October 2018, Stoops was fired from his position as defensive coordinator shortly after losing to Texas (48–45).

 Alabama

 Nick Saban hired Stoops to be on his coaching staff as an analyst for the 2019 season.
 Mark Stoops, his brother, offered him a position as an assistant coach at Kentucky for the 2020 season.
 He declined the position and stayed at Alabama as an analyst.
 Alabama would go on to win the National Championship that season.

 Florida Atlantic

 On January 28, 2021, it was announced that Willie Taggart had hired Stoops to be the defensive coordinator for Florida Atlantic.

 Kentucky

 On January 7, 2022, Mark Stoops, his brother, hired him as linebackers coach at Kentucky.
+Mark Stoops was fired on December 1, 2025, along with the rest of the staff, including Mike.